Hephaestion: Death

 In spring 324 BC Hephaestion left Susa, where he had been married, and accompanied Alexander and the rest of the army as they travelled towards Ecbatana.
 They arrived in the autumn and it was there, during games and festivals, that Hephaestion fell ill with a fever.
 Arrian says that after the fever had run for seven days, Alexander had to be summoned from the games to Hephaestion, who was seriously ill.
 He did not arrive in time; by the time he got there, Hephaestion was dead.
-Plutarch says that being a young man and a soldier, Hephaestion had ignored medical advice: As soon as his doctor, Glaucias, had gone off to the theatre, he ate a large breakfast, consisting of a boiled fowl and a cooler of wine, and then fell sick and died.
+Plutarch says that being a young man and a soldier, Hephaestion had ignored medical advice.
+As soon as his doctor, Glaucias, had gone off to the theatre, he ate a large breakfast, consisting of a boiled fowl and a cooler of wine, and then fell sick and died.

 Piecing the accounts together, it seems as if Hephaestion's fever had run its course for seven days, after which time he was sufficiently recovered for his doctor, and Alexander himself, to feel it was safe to leave him, and for Hephaestion to feel hungry.
 His meal, however, seems to have caused a relapse that led to his rapid death.
 Precisely why this should have happened is not known.
 As Mary Renault says, "This sudden crisis in a young, convalescent man is hard to account for."
 The explanation that fits most of the facts is that the fever was typhoid and that solid food perforated the ulcerated intestine that the typhoid would have caused.
 This would have led to internal bleeding, though it would be unusual in that case for death to follow quite as swiftly as it seems to have done here.
-For that reason, it is not possible altogether to discount other possible explanations, one of them being poison.
+For that reason, it is not possible altogether to discount other possible explanations.